Your Cart is empty

 Did you know, the same flower may have different meanings in different cultures?
 White lillies in the arms of a young Chinese bride represent innocence and purity.
 But these same flowers in England drape caskets at a funeral!

-Before you send someone a bouquet of flowers, it is always advisable to find out what the flowers mean.
+Before you send someone a bouquet of flowers, it is always advisable to find out what the flowers mean from our florists.
 That way, you will be able to convey your meaning more effectively.
 Here is a look at the meanings of some popular flowers that we gift our loved ones here in Singapore.

 Everyone knows that red roses symbolize love and deep affection.
 It is the favourite flower of Valentine’s Days and other special days for lovers, mothers, and anyone you love and care deeply about.